geoshad/hackerrank_solutions/SOLUTIONS.md

 # Solutions

 My notes on HackerRank challenges, 2023.
 Each challenge is scored by the accuracy of its output, and is tested against various cases.
-Challenges may be completed in one's programming language of choice; I am using C, due to its heavy use in my university studies.
+Challenges may be completed in one's programming language of choice; I am using C and Python, due to its heavy use in my university studies.

 ## Plus Minus